 The National Bank of Kyrgyz Republic raised its benchmark interest by 100 basis points to 6.5 percent on March 27th, 2021.
 It is the second rate hike in two months, bringing the discount rate to levels not seen since April 2016, as the country's annual inflation rate accelerated, due to the impact of a faster rise in import prices, mainly in the food and fuel prices.
 In April 2021 (on the 16th), annual inflation was 8.6 percent.
 Policymakers said there was excessive liquidity in the country's banking system, which could exacerbate inflation risks.
 The central bank also raised its overnight credit and deposit rates by 100 basis points to 7 percent and 4.25 percent, respectively. source: National Bank of the Kyrgyz Republic

-Interest Rate in Kyrgyzstan averaged 6.17 percent from 2011 until 2020, reaching an all time high of 13.73 percent in December of 2011 and a record low of 2.64 percent in December of 2012.
+Interest Rate in Kyrgyzstan averaged 6.15 percent from 2011 until 2021, reaching an all time high of 13.73 percent in December of 2011 and a record low of 2.64 percent in December of 2012.
 This page provides - Kyrgyzstan Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Kyrgyzstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Kyrgyzstan Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.